U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 The case, Garland v.
 Cargill, was a 6-3 decision that broke along the court’s established ideological lines.

-Justice Sonia Sotomayor, the senior member of the court’s liberal wing, wrote the dissent, and argued that the decision puts “bump stocks back in civilian hands.”
+Justice Sonia Sotomayor argued in her that the decision puts “bump stocks back in civilian hands.”

 “When I see a bird that walks like a duck, swims like a duck, and quacks like a duck, I call that bird a duck,” she wrote.
 “A bump-stock-equipped semiautomatic rifle fires ‘automatically more than one shot, without manual reloading, by a single function of the trigger.’
 Because I, like Congress, call that a machinegun, I respectfully dissent.”